woofers/battlesnake/README.md

-# Battlesnake: Stay Home and Code 2020
+# Battlesnake

 <img height="120" width="120" src="screenshots/advanced.png" />

 A simple [Battlesnake](https://www.battlesnake.io) written in Java.

-To be entered in the Veteran division of the Battlesnake: Stay Home and Code online tournament as‏‏‎ ****SLIME LANGUAGE****.
+To be entered in the veteran division of the Battlesnake: Stay Home and Code online tournament as‏‏‎  🚚🦴🐶 𝗪𝗔𝗟𝗧𝗘𝗥 👑 🚒.

 Deployed to [https://battlesnake-liquid.herokuapp.com/](https://battlesnake-liquid.herokuapp.com/)